alien9/driver_django/README.md

 ## Environment

 You must define the constant values in the `.env` file.
-A template `.env.sample` is provided, and it contains the keys and values needed for DRIVER to run.
+A template `.env.sample` is provided, and it contains the keys and values needed for MAHDAR to run.

 In the project directory, you can run:

 `docker-compose up -d`

-There are 5 containers running as daemons in order to make DRIVER available.
+There are 5 containers running as daemons in order to make MAHDAR available.
 The nginx server is set up at the host in the standard mode.